Hoverbear/transit/README.md

 npm start
 ```

+From there you can:

-Now visit `http://localhost:3000/transit` in your web browser to see some mock data.
-To query a repo use an invocation such as `http://localhost:3000/transit?repopath=../test/basic&repo=transit`.
+* Visit `http://localhost:3000/transit` in your web browser to see some mock data.
+* Query a repo use an invocation such as `http://localhost:3000/transit?repopath=../test/basic&repo=transit`.
 Where `repopath` is the path to your repository, and `repo` is the title of the project (for display only).
+* Visit `http://localhost:3000/select` to choose a repository.

 ### Codebases to Analyze